OpenMCF logoOpenMCF

 # Environment sets bucket to "default-bucket"

-export PROJECT_PLANTON_BACKEND_BUCKET=default-bucket
+export OPENMCF_BACKEND_BUCKET=default-bucket

 # Manifest label overrides to "manifest-bucket"